-Henderson County is now creating a "comprehensive plan" — a blueprint for future growth and development.
-This process occurs roughly every twenty years, and our new plan should be approved by December.
-Either citizens urge the county now to protect rural areas from overdevelopment, or we wait another 20 years for an opportunity this good.
+Henderson County is now creating a "Comprehensive Plan" — a blueprint for future growth and development.
+This process occurs roughly every twenty years, and our new Plan should be approved by winter 2022-23.
+Either citizens urge the county now to protect rural areas from overdevelopment, or we wait another 20 years for an opportunity like this.

 THE SURVEY RESULTS

-For more than a year, the county has been preparing for the comprehensive plan by collecting survey data from residents.
-Nearly 7,000 surveys have been filled out so far — a large number that ensures accuracy.
+For more than a year, the county has been preparing for the Comprehensive Plan by collecting survey data from residents.
+Nearly 7,000 surveys have been filled out so far.

 The top priorities among respondents are protecting forests and open space (55%) and protecting farmland and unique natural areas (45%).
 On the flip side, respondents greatest concerns are traffic/roads (about 75%), loss of farmland/natural resources (about 50%), and changes to community character (about 35%).
 The results couldn't be clearer.
-But will the comprehensive plan actually give Henderson County residents the future we're asking for?
+But will the Comprehensive Plan actually give local residents the future we're asking for?